yetisoftworks/MeshyDB.SDK/docs/api/meshes.rst

       |parameters|

-      clientKey: string
+      clientKey : string
          Indicates which tenant you are connecting for authentication. publicKey : string
          Public accessor for application.
       mesh : string
          Identifies name of mesh collection. e.g. person. id : string
-         Idenfities location of what Mesh data to replace.
+         Idenfities location of what Mesh data to delete.
+In this case it will be from the Person mesh.